SantiagoDeStefano/mivora-web/README.md

 This starts:

 - Backend service on port 4000
-- Mounts uploads volume for persistence
+- Mounted uploads volume for persistence

 #### Push to Docker Registry